Becoming a Member

 Are there seasonal memberships available for summer residents?

-No. After careful consideration, it was determined that because our regular membership fees are reasonable and the bulk of shooting events are during the warmer months, any such membership distinction would not be fair to the existing membership base nor would the increased administrative load be warranted on our all-volunteer staff.
+No. After careful consideration, we have determined that because our regular membership fees are reasonable and the bulk of shooting events are during the warmer months, any such membership distinction would not be fair to the existing membership base nor would the increased administrative load be warranted on our all-volunteer staff.